Skip to content

 • It's 50 when the % saying "good" = the % saying "poor"

-This page outlines the Q3 2024 results of CHBA’s Housing Market Index (HMI).
-This informative research and economics product provides a much-needed leading indicator about the current and future health of the residential construction industry in Canada.
-The HMI is a sentiment indicator, assessing current selling conditions, expectations for selling conditions over the next six months, and the level of sales office traffic (or other measures of prospective buyer interest), and as such is a proven indicator of housing starts that can be expected in six months and beyond.
+This page outlines the Q3 2025 results of CHBA’s Housing Market Index (HMI).
+This informative research and economics product provides a much-needed leading indicator about the current and future health of the residential construction industry in Canada with respect to housing units for ownership (freehold or condominium).
+The HMI is a sentiment indicator, assessing current selling conditions, expectations for selling conditions over the next six months, and the level of sales office traffic (or other measures of prospective buyer interest).
+It is a proven indicator of housing starts that can be expected in six months and beyond.

 The data for the CHBA HMI comes from a panel of CHBA homebuilders and developers from coast to coast.
 Every quarter, this panel – created in collaboration with our local and provincial home builders’ associations across Canada – responds to a series of questions about market conditions.
 CHBA then uses proprietary statistical analysis to prepare the quarterly HMI.
 In addition to the standard HMI questions, each quarter CHBA asks “special questions” that allow the Association to gather data and insights into current issues affecting the industry across the country.